Skip to main content

 • Show Constraint: With the Show Constraint checkbox enabled, you will see debug draw for Collider.

-Constraints cannot be moved (changes to their transforms after creation will be ignored).
-Instead, script should move the target collider to which the constraint is attached.
+Constraints cannot be moved after creation; any transform changes are ignored.
+Instead, move the target collider that the constraint is attached to.

 // Create a scene object with a constraint component.